lappsgrid-services/ServiceValidator/docs/components/taggers/Readme.md

 # Taggers

-Consistency checking on all splitters used on http://galaxy.lappsgrid.org/ and http://jetstream.lappsgrid.org/.
+Consistency checking on all taggers used on http://galaxy.lappsgrid.org/ and http://jetstream.lappsgrid.org/.
 This was done in a way similar to the [splitters](../splitters) but reported on in a less verbose way.

 ## Summary of Observations